-MBJ carefully evaluated the existing structure for renovation and created solutions to allow for optimal architectural design, constrained existing conditions, and continuous operations throughout construction.
+MBJ carefully evaluated the existing structure of the MSP Airport for renovation and created solutions to allow for optimal architectural design, constrained existing conditions, and continuous operations throughout construction.

 The existing lateral system was retrofitted with a new shear wall and braced frame cores in addition to reinforced existing moment frames.
 To address the increased column loads of the above Delta Sky Club, MBJ increased the existing column capacities where existing foundations allowed.
 Where not possible, the team offset columns on cantilevered frames with adjacent drilled piers.
 To contend with the existing METRO Blue Line station tunnel within the limestone bedrock below, MBJ utilized a full-building truss system cantilevered 56 feet overhead to accommodate the concourse restroom amenities.